 In Sept.
-2016, I received funding from the EPSRC Balance Network to carry out some research on The Role of Microboundaries in ICT for Work-Life Balance.
+2016, I received funding as PI from the EPSRC Balance Network to carry out some research on The Role of Microboundaries in ICT for Work-Life Balance.

 Our paper “Finding email in a multi-account, multi-device world”, co-authored with MSR researchers, received Best Paper Award and will be presented at CHI 2016, in San Jose, CA. [pdf] [presentation] [Stanford Scholar video] [featured in ACM CR 21st Annual Best of Computing]

 I’m doing a research internship and attending the summer school at Microsoft Research Cambridge (UK) in summer 2015, working in the Human Experience & Design group.

 I am a teaching assistant in Computer Science BSc and MSc degrees for HCI-related courses.